wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 == Description ==

+HELLO Wordpress fans!
+59sec is a Mandatory Tool for all Sales Departments!

 59sec helps companies to answer leads/questions under 59 seconds!
 This will BOOST your conversion rate, because the potential clients will be blown away by your responsiveness and professionalism :)